crystallabs/crysterm/USAGE.md

 - **Per-side borders.** Each side's thickness is independent.
 A border is "on" for a side when that side's value is greater than 0.
-- **Thickness > 1.** A side thicker than one cell currently reserves that much space (reducing content area accordingly, like padding), but the line glyphs are still drawn only in the outermost row/column — it does not yet draw nested or repeated border lines.
+- **Thickness > 1.** A side thicker than one cell reserves that much space (reducing content area accordingly, like padding) and fills its whole reserved
+  band: the run glyph repeats across the band and the corner block uses the corner glyph.
+Cells are classified by which band(s) they fall in — horizontal (top/bottom), vertical (left/right), or a corner where the two meet — so a `Bg` border can use distinct chars for each (`char_horizontal`, `char_vertical`, `char_corner`, all defaulting to `char`).
 - **Border + scrollbar.** When a widget has a scrollbar, it normally renders in the rightmost content column.
 With a border present it moves one column inward.
 If the scrollbar's style has `ignore_border?` set, it instead renders